Jack-Fryer/killercoda-cronofy-calendar-api-tutorial/scenarios/cronofy-calendar/intro.md

 # 👋 Welcome to the Cronofy Calendar API Tutorial!

 In this interactive scenario, you’ll get hands-on experience with the **Cronofy Calendar API**.
-You’ll learn how to connect, read, and write to calendars — all right here in the browser.
+You’ll learn how to connect, read, write, and delete calendar events — all right here in the browser.

 ---